mgthuramoemyint/mgthura/index.md

 # Intigriti 0321 Challenge Writeup

 First of all , how the website work is the website has notes that take input.
 Our input has generated to the `<p>` tag.
-I have entered html tags like <script> , h1, etc.. and it encoded all the html tags.
+I have entered html tags like `<script> , <h1>,` etc.. and it encoded all the html tags.
   When I entered the notes as `https://google.com` , the response come with <a> tag.
 I tried to escape from the <a> tag and still it didn't work.